GammaDeltaII/4PlayerChess/README.md

 - (Pseudo-)Legal move and castling availability check
 - Legal move indicators
 - Clickable move list with support for variations and annotations
-- Load and save games and set positions with FEN4 and PGN4
+- Load and save games and set positions with FEN4 and PGN4 (chess.com compatible)
-- Editable player name labels
+- Editable player name and rating labels
 - Save preferences

 ## Getting Started